Skip to main content

 (a) Establishment.
 There is established the National Homeless Oversight Board within HUD.

 (b) Membership.
-The Board shall include representatives from HUD, HHS, and DOJ; at least three members from public charities, religious organizations, or nonprofit treatment providers; and two members representing law enforcement and emergency services.
+The Board shall include representatives from HUD, HHS and DOJ.
+At least three members from public charities, religious organizations or nonprofit treatment providers.
+Two members representing law enforcement and emergency services.

 Section 8.
 Prohibitions

-No federal funds shall be used to support facilities or programs that allow ongoing illegal drug use without mandatory treatment, fail to meet quarterly inspection or reporting requirements, or fail to provide secure access control, medical supervision, and on-site counseling.
+No federal funds shall be used to support facilities or programs that allow ongoing illegal drug use without mandatory treatment.
+Fail to meet quarterly inspection or reporting requirements.
+Fail to provide secure access control, medical supervision and on site counseling.

 Section 9.
 Authorization of Appropriations

-There are authorized to be appropriated such sums as necessary to carry out this Act, with initial funding not to exceed $5 billion annually for fiscal years 2027 through 2031.
+There are authorized to be appropriated such sums as necessary to carry out this act.

 Section 10.
 Effective Date